Why Germany's low COVID-19 death rate might be a mirage | CBC News

 The second wave of novel coronavirus hit in late February, as winter-break vacationers returned home from ski slopes in Italy and Austria.

-It has proven much more difficult to limit; and as of Sunday, the country had 60,659 confirmed cases, the fifth most in the world.
+It has proven much more difficult to limit; and as of Sunday, the country had 60,659 confirmed cases, the fifth-highest number in the world.

 The discrepancy has been drawing plenty of international attention, as epidemiologists, health-care providers and the media try to figure out if Germany has found a way to limit the human cost of the global pandemic.

+Compare that to Canada, which had tested 164,564 people as of Friday, Italy with around 375,000 tests, or the United States, which now has the world's biggest outbreak and has tested 541,000 people.

-"It's not a top down approach here, it's a bottom up approach and everyone just started to test as soon as the sequence and the protocol was available," said Melanie Brinkmann, a virologist at the Helmholtz Centre for Infection Research in Braunschweig.
-"So I think we saw the much bigger tip of the iceberg than other countries, such as Italy, for example.
-They didn't do the testing and they suddenly had very many cases in their hospitals and very soon they were overwhelmed."
+"It's not a top down approach here.
+It's a bottom up approach, and everyone just started to test as soon as the sequence and the protocol was available," said Melanie Brinkmann, a virologist at the Helmholtz Centre for Infection Research in Braunschweig.

+"So, I think we saw the much bigger tip of the iceberg than other countries, such as Italy, for example.
+They didn't do the testing, and they suddenly had very many cases in their hospitals, and very soon, they were overwhelmed."

+It has also given authorities a chance to break the chain of infection at an earlier stage, before the disease gets passed on to someone who falls ill enough to seek medical attention.

-"I think we have gained a lot of time, and now have had time to prepare the hospitals for the patients that will come eventually," says Brinkmann.
+"I think we have gained a lot of time and now have had time to prepare the hospitals for the patients that will come eventually," said Brinkmann.

 A gathering storm

-Even with those COVID-fighting efforts, and the cushion they've provided, there's a growing sense of pessimism among German experts and a feeling that the country's apparent good fortune is probably just a temporary mirage.
+Even with those COVID-fighting efforts, and the cushion they've provided, there's a growing sense of pessimism among German experts and a feeling that the country's apparent good fortune is probably just temporary.

 Lauterbach, a longtime spokesperson on health issues for the Social Democratic Party, said his country has caught some breaks when it comes to COVID-19.
 Most people who contracted the disease thus far have been relatively young — a median age of 48, according to government statistics — and healthy.